exercism/v3/languages/cpp/exercises/concept/numbers/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student how to deal with numbers in C++.
+The goal of this exercise is to teach the student how to work with integer and floating point numbers in C++.

 ## Learning objectives